Silver Star (comics): Plot summary

 Silver Star finds Reinhart too late, only to see him die.
 Drumm takes Norma to a cave; she shows courage confronting him there, but she can't escape.
 Silver Star then finds teenager Elmo Frye, known as the hero of the ghetto, Big Masai, but Elmo is not interested in Silver Star's quest, preferring to help his peers.
-Three gangsters -Sugar Man; Macho, the Flash; and Roswell Baggs- want to shake Frye off but, when they try using thugs and semiautomatic weapons, Frye becomes a 30-foot giant and gets rid of Sugar Man, then going after Macho, while Silver Star has a drink at a local bar, sharing philosophy with the bartender.
-Finally sick of waiting, Silver Star matches Big Masai's size, confronts him, and insists on the urgency of his quest.
+Three gangsters - Sugar Man; Macho, the Flash; and Roswell Baggs - want to shake Frye off but, when they try using thugs and semiautomatic weapons, Frye becomes a 30-foot giant and gets rid of Sugar Man, then going after Macho, while Silver Star has a drink at a local bar, sharing philosophy with the bartender.
+Finally sick of waiting, Silver Star matches Masai's size, confronts him, and insists on the urgency of his quest.

-Silver Star and Big Masai wrestle over the city, until Big Masai decides to end the fight by changing them both to human size and discuss the issue.
+Silver Star and Big Masai wrestle over the city, until Masai decides to end the fight by changing them both to human size and discuss the issue.
 Drumm listens to the conversation and gathers the sectarians as their army.
 The sectarians also try to keep Norma captive, but she is too strong and brazen for them – only Drumm's threat are useful, as her powers are not developed enough to match his.
-Silver Star finds Drumm's lair and teleports there, keeping Big Masai as a backup.
+Silver Star finds Drumm's lair and teleports there, keeping Masai as a backup.
 The sectarians are offended by Silver Star's shining, sumptuous suit and attack him, but they fail.
 Drumm then arrives with Norma, who is now romantically interested in Silver Star after her time with irrational Drumm.
 Drumm explains his anti-social view and how his sect will get rid of perceived hedonists - albeit he had told Norma, and would tell Silver Star later, that he intended to wipe all the homo sapiens from the face of Earth.
 The sectarians attack, but they cannot defeat either Silver Star or Norma.
 Drumm is nonetheless calm, as the heroes cannot defeat him either.
 After the fight, Drumm changes his appearance to a winged creature to carry on with his plan.